jowodo/MiMDoBloP/2022-03-03-openbsd-qemu/index.md

 `wget https://cdn.openbsd.org/pub/OpenBSD/7.0/amd64/install70.iso`

-Now we can already boot into the bootable.
+Now we can already boot into the installation live disk.

-`qemu-system-x86_64 -drive file=/home/pur/Doc/Computer/Distros/obsdbox.img,format=qcow2 -enable-kvm -m 4G -vga vmware -cdrom /home/pur/Doc/Computer/Distros/openbsd_install70.iso -boot once=d`
+`qemu-system-x86_64 -drive file=/home/pur/Doc/Computer/Distros/obsdbox.img,format=qcow2 -enable-kvm -m 4G -cdrom /home/pur/Doc/Computer/Distros/openbsd_install70.iso -boot once=d`

+The installation process is rather straight forward.
+You will be prompted with some questions and the answers will determine your installation.